amin1nasim/Roller-Coaster-Simulation/README.md

 ---

-This assignment highlights the integration of mathematical principles and practical implementation in computer animation, showcasing the creation of a smooth, realistic roller coaster simulation.
+This project highlights the integration of mathematical principles and practical implementation in computer animation, showcasing the creation of a smooth, realistic roller coaster simulation.